jesperswillem/MCR/README.md

 # MCR

-These scripts run dask and will use all cores available, it is recommended that you run them on a server using a workload manager like slurm.
+These scripts use dask and will use all cores available, it is recommended that you run them on a server using a workload manager like slurm.

 Setting up a conda environment on server:
 >module load miniconda/3